SiewPingYeo/Capstone-Project--End-to-End-ML-on-Topic-Classification-and-Sentiment-Analysis/README.md

 - Edwin Wan
 - Darren Hum

-## End-to-End Machine Learning Project on Topic Modelling, Classifictaion and Sentiment Analysis
+## End-to-End Machine Learning Project on Topic Modelling, Classification and Sentiment Analysis

 The aim of this project is to sieve out the underlying topics from unstructured text data (hotel reviews) followed by sentiment analysis of the reviews.
 The hotels that this project will focus on are budget hotels under the Ibis Singapore group.
 There are a total of 13 budget hotels under the Ibis Singapore brand.
 The reviews for the 13 budget hotels used in this project were scraped from TripAdvisor using Selenium (code can be found in repo).